spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/signals.md

 You can initialize signals with options to adjust their behavior:

-- The `equal` function: This option allows for a custom equality function between two consecutive signal values.
+- `equal`: allows for a custom equality function between two consecutive signal values.
 By default, strict comparison is used.
 Implementing your own function gives control over when a signal updates, avoiding unnecessary updates and performance costs when new and old values are practically identical.

-- The `initialValue` option: This is used when creating a signal from an observable.
+- `initialValue`: this option is used when creating a signal from an observable.
 It sets the first value of the signal, so you don't have to wait for the observable to give a value.

 Here's an example of using options: